Youtube-1A-web-development/Youtube-1A-web-development.github.io/README.md

 HTML, CSS, and JavaScript👨🏻‍💻:
 -----------------------------
  We used HTML to structure content and define the layout of elements.
-We also used CSS to style and visually enhance the appearance of the web application.We used Javascript adds interactivity and dynamic behavior to the Pokédex application.
+We also used CSS to style and visually enhance the appearance of the web application.
+We used Javascript adds interactivity and dynamic behavior to the Pokédex application.

 Libraries and Frameworks📖:
 -------------------------